Eandalf/expressgo/README.md

 To mount callbacks as middlewares to the path with all http methods.

-The order of declaration matters.
+The order of invocation matters.
 The callbacks of `app.[Method]` defined before `app.Use` would be executed before the inserted middlewares using `app.Use`.

 ```go
 app.Use("/test/use", func(req *expressgo.Request, res *expressgo.Response, next *expressgo.Next) {